zilishen/documentation/content/nap-waf/configuration-guide/configuration.md

 ### Logging and Reporting

-Time based Signature will be logged and reported in the Security log without blocking the request as discussed in the above section.
+Time-based Signature will be logged and reported in the Security log without blocking the request as discussed in the above section.

 Security log will have the following new fields under the enforcementState:
 -	The Violation Rating if there was no staging - `ratingIncludingViolationsInStaging`